 Buying The Right Dog & Puppy Training Treats

 Because the offering is huge online and in pet stores, people tend to freak out and end up picking the cheapest of all.
-Seeing that dog training treats are given so many times every day, you do want to pick a healthy product that is small or can be broken down into plenty small pieces.
+Seeing that dog training treats are given so many times every day, you do want to pick a healthy product that is small or can be broken down into plenty of small pieces.

 How many dog training treats per day maximum?

-There is no maximum but you must ensure that you factor in the amount of treats given to your dog in your dog’s meals for the day.
+There is no maximum but you must ensure that you factor in the number of treats given to your dog in your dog’s meals for the day.
 If you do a lot of training on weekends, reduce the overall meal portions so it remains balanced.